• Skip to primary navigation

 Shadow Frame for a summer science experiment

-You could also try drawing the shadow a toy creates.
-Does the shape of the shadow change through the day?
+You can also try drawing the shadow a toy creates.
+Does the shape of the shadow change throughout the day?

 Shadow drawings made using plastic toys - fun shadow activity for kids